Defining Nutrition

 Protein is essential for tissue repair, hormone production, immune function, and metabolic health.
 But protein is not absorbed equally across all sources, nor can the body effectively utilize unlimited amounts at once.
 When intake exceeds absorption capacity, protein remains in the gastrointestinal tract, contributing to bloating, discomfort, and impaired digestion.
 At that point, it is no longer contributing to muscle gain or improved body composition.

 Absorption determines whether nutrients can be used for growth, repair, and maintenance.
 What the body cannot absorb is eliminated.
-This is why absorption matters more than nutrient totals.
+This is why absorption can matter more than nutrient totals.

 Context Matters in Food Choice

-Protein-fortified foods may be useful for specific populations, including individuals with increased needs, limited appetite, or dietary restrictions.
-In those contexts, fortification can be supportive rather than harmful.
+Protein-fortified foods can be useful for specific populations, including individuals with increased needs, limited appetite, or dietary restrictions.
+In those contexts, fortification can be supportive.

-However, when these products are marketed broadly as superior nutrition without addressing nutrient balance or absorption, the message becomes misleading.
-Supporting long-term health does not require prioritizing protein at the expense of overall nutritional balance.
+However, when these products are marketed broadly as superior nutrition without regard for nutrient balance or absorption, the message becomes misleading.
+Supporting long-term health does not require prioritizing protein at the expense of overall nourishment.
 Balanced meals built from whole foods remain the most reliable foundation.

 Nourishment comes from support.
 Not from subtraction.
 Not from substitution.

-If nutrition is about how food nourishes the body, then it’s worth examining the language we use around food itself.
+If nutrition is about how food nourishes the body, then it is worth examining the language we use around food itself.
 What do we actually mean when we say “diet”?